beginner-corp/learn.begin.com/src/md/foundations/sharing-code.md

 - *Deno* looks for `deps.ts` and dependencies are vendored in `.deno_dir`
 - *Ruby* looks for `Gemfile` in `src` and dependencies are vendored in `./vendor`
 - *Python* look for `requirements.txt` in `src` and dependencies are vendored in `./vendor`

+---
+### Exercise 102: add a layout

+Create an Architect application with two HTTP routes and a global layout in `src/views`.